Merethin/Everblaze/docs/selfhost.md

 After this, you can copy the "generated URL" given to you by Discord.
 This is the install link for your bot.
 Paste it in your browser, select a server, and you're done.
 Now run the bot.

 ```
-python bot.py -n <NATION_NAME> -r -s 3600
+python bot.py -n <NATION_NAME> -r -e 3600
 ```

-The `-s` flag will self-reset the bot a given number of seconds after the end of update, it may only work on POSIX hosts though.
-In this case, the bot would reset one hour after each update.
-If the `-r` flag is set when originally running the bot, it will be set again when it is reset, and therefore will regenerate the database on every reset.
+The `-e` flag will exit the bot a given number of seconds after the end of update.
+It is recommended to combine this with a service manager to restart the bot again with the `-r` flag set, ensuring the database is refreshed after every update.